meepak/connect/README.md

 View past notificatons..
 Open, mark as read, delete or remind later action kn each notification Type of notifications --
-- New potential matches
+- New potential matches **see in home page
-- Connect Requests accepted/received
+- Connect Requests accepted/received **go to connection mgt page
-- KYC Requests / done
+- KYC Requests / done **go to kyc page
-- NDA Requests / signed
+- NDA Requests / signed **go to NDA page
-- New message received in chat
+- New message received in chat **go to chat
-- Connected User profile update
+- Connected User profile update **view profile
-- NDA/Background Check due date reminders
+- NDA/Background Check due date reminders **go to nda/kyc page
-- Scheduled Meeting reminder in chat
+- Scheduled Meeting reminder --no action
-- Note reminder set by yourself to you to take some action
+- Note reminder set by yourself to you to take some action --no action

 PROFILE SECTION
 View peoples  profile & see all shared info